stephanie-denny/rising-stars/content/pages/FAQ.md

       holidays, end-of-year holidays, and we follow the Austin ISD holidays.
     title: When is Rising Stars open?
   - description: >-
-      Rising Stars comprises over 30 families, with infants (starting at two months old) through children up to five years old.
+      Rising Stars comprises over 30 families, with infants (starting at three months old) through children up to five years old.
     title: How many children are enrolled and how old are they?
   - description: 'Yes, Rising Stars has a part-time program.'